-In our example, a 0.25% annual expense ratio means that you pay $250 in 401(k) fees for a balance of $100,000.
-While $250 per year may not sound like much, it really adds up over a long period of time.
-This is why you need control your 401(k) fees.
+While expense ratios are an indirect 401(k)-related fee, they can still be significant.
+For example, $250 per year may not sound like much, but can add up over time.
+This is why it’s important to understand the expenses of the underlying funds in your 401(k) investments.
 To help you evaluate the fees from your plan, let’s review nationwide averages for employee fees.

-401(k) fund fees have been decreasing
+Expense ratios of 401(k) plan investment menus have been decreasing

 According to data from the Investment Company Institute (ICI), the annual expense ratios for funds selected for 401(k) plans are decreasing.